john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 Because users are allowed to create and modify mazes in such a great variety of way, the `mazelib` library will only support universal maze-solving algorithms.
 That is, `mazelib` will not implement any maze-solving algorithm that can't, for instance, solve imperfect mazes (those with loops or more than one solution).
 Otherwise, the user will have to know internal details about the maze generating / soliving algorithms they use, and if they are compatible.

-## Blind Alley

-###### The Algorithm
-1. Scan the maze, identify all fully-connected wall systems.
-2. Any wall system that touches the border is not a cul-de-sac, remove it.
-3. Determine if remaining wall systems are cul-de-sacs.
-4. If so, add a wall segment to turn the cul-de-sac into a dead end.
-5. Solve remaining maze using Shortest Paths.

-###### Results

-* maze-reduction algorithm only, will not solve maze alone

-###### Notes

-This algorithm is a more flexible version of Cul-de-Sac Filler and Dead End Filler.
-It can fill or seal the offending portions of the maze, and finds all solutions to even imperfect mazes.

 ## Chain Algorithm

 ###### The Algorithm